-Year 9 students study GCSE science as three separate specialisms, Biology, Chemistry and Physics.
-They also sit 2 assessments per term, diagnostic and summative with WWW & EBI feedback from the teacher on each.
-Where a topic covers two term the same end of term assessment may be used as in previous term, students and teachers are able to clearly see progress made.
-Assessments are in individual assessment folders with Gap analysis/PLCs for topics covered for student to tracker their progress & identify gaps in knowledge (These will be in place by week 2 of term 2).
+Year 9 pupils study GCSE science as three separate specialisms, Biology, Chemistry and Physics.
+They also sit two assessments per term, diagnostic and summative with WWW & EBI feedback from the teacher on each.
+Where a topic covers two term the same end of term assessment may be used as in previous term, pupils and teachers are able to clearly see progress made.
+Assessments are in individual assessment folders with Gap analysis/PLCs for topics covered for pupil to tracker their progress & identify gaps in knowledge (these will be in place by week two of term two).

 Assessment at Key Stage 4:

-Year 10 and 11 students study GCSE science as three separate specialisms, Biology, Chemistry and Physics.
-Students will be continually assessed throughout their exercise books as they complete independent pieces of work including required practical’s.
+Year 10 and 11 pupils study GCSE science as three separate specialisms, Biology, Chemistry and Physics.
+Pupils will be continually assessed throughout their exercise books as they complete independent pieces of work including required practical’s.

-Students will also have two in-class assessments each term (diagnostic and summative) the results of which will feed into their current grade and end of course prediction.
+Pupils will also have two in-class assessments each term (diagnostic and summative) the results of which will feed into their current grade and end of course prediction.
 Assessments will be kept in a separate folder along with homework completed.
-All in class assessments are marked with WWW and EBI, and dirt is completed by the students on both.
+All in class assessments are marked with WWW and EBI, and dirt is completed by the pupils on both.

 Mock exams are sat by both Year 10 & 11 as outlined in the school’s calendar.

-Students will have an assessment folder with a gap analysis/PLCs for the GCSE Trilogy science specification for the topics covered (These will be in place by week 2 of term 2).
+Pupils will have an assessment folder with a gap analysis/PLCs for the GCSE Trilogy science specification for the topics covered (these will be in place by week two of term two).

 Exam papers will also go in these folders.

-Each student in KS3 is given a KPI sheet.
+Each pupil in KS3 is given a KPI sheet.
 These are divided into an overall skills sheet and then one each for biology, chemistry and physics.
-The skills sheets build on each other and get progressively harder; it is therefore feasible that a more-able student in year 7 could be working on the year 8 skills sheet (for example a grammar stream student).
-The subject-specific sheet is used to track the progress of student’s knowledge and understanding of the content of science in each year group.
+The skills sheets build on each other and get progressively harder; it is therefore feasible that a more-able pupil in Year 7 could be working on the year 8 skills sheet (for example a grammar stream pupil).
+The subject-specific sheet is used to track the progress of pupil’s knowledge and understanding of the content of science in each year group.

 Teachers will use the KPIs sheets to formulate a grade for each data “drop”.